 Guyana is a transit country for South American cocaine destined for Europe, West Africa, the United States, Canada, and the Caribbean.
 Cocaine is concealed in legitimate commodities and smuggled via commercial maritime vessels, air transport, human couriers, or the postal services.

-Guyana’s National Risk Assessment 2017 found that it has a medium-to-high money laundering risk.
+Guyana’s National Risk Assessment 2017 concluded it has a medium-to-high money laundering risk and a medium terrorist financing threat.
 Unregulated currency exchange houses and dealers in precious metals and stones pose a risk to Guyana’s AML/CFT system.
-Other sectoral vulnerabilities include the banking industry and unregulated attorneys, real estate agents, used car dealers, and charities.
-Guyana has made significant progress on the AML front, but more investigations and successful prosecutions are needed.
+Other sectoral vulnerabilities include the banking industry and unregulated attorneys-at-law, real estate agents, used car dealers, and charities.
+Guyana has made significant progress on the AML/CFT front, but more investigations and successful prosecutions are needed in the future.

 There are no international sanctions currently in force against this country.

 Transparency International Corruption Index 40

 World Governance Indicator – Control of Corruption 47